lefred/mysql-component-uuid_v7/README.md

 ERROR: 3200 (HY000): uuid_v7_to_timestamp UDF failed; this function requires 1 parameteter
 ```

-## How to use a UUID v7 as primary key on a table
+## How to use a UUID v7 as primary key for a table

 ```
  MySQL > create table t1 (uuid varbinary(16) primary key,